 Step 2: Scrub the Inside of Your Washing Machine

-Once your hot vinegar cycle is finished, you’ll want to make full use of your sponge and toothbrush.
+Once your hot vinegar cycle is finished, make full use of your sponge and toothbrush.
 Start by dipping your sponge in a mixture of water and vinegar.
 The vinegar can be really diluted here.
-Try combining 4 cups of water with 1/4 cup of vinegar.
+Try combining four cups of water with 1/4 cup of vinegar.
 Then, use the sponge to scrub the inside of your washing machine.

 If you come across any particularly pesky dirt or residue, you can use your toothbrush to get it out.
-And be sure to pay attention to your soap dispenser—it tends to harbor a lot of gunk.
+Be sure to pay attention to your soap dispenser—it tends to harbor a lot of gunk.

 Step 3: Run a Hot Cycle With Baking Soda

-Once you’re done scrubbing, you’ll want to run another empty wash cycle—this time, with baking soda.
+Once you’re done scrubbing, run another empty wash cycle—this time, with baking soda.
 Choose the hottest water setting, the longest cycle setting, and add ½ cup baking soda in the place of detergent.

 Step 4: Wipe Down Your Washing Machine

-Once your baking soda is finished, use a damp microfiber cloth to wipe out the inside of your washing machine.
+Once your baking soda cycle is finished, use a damp microfiber cloth to wipe out the inside of your washing machine.
 This will make sure all the gunk is gone before you wash your next load of laundry.
-And if you’re really in the mood to clean, you can wipe down the outside of your washing machine, too.
+If you’re really in the mood to clean, you can wipe down the outside of your washing machine, too.